 Relax.
 Take a deep breath.
 You’ve come to the right place to find answers to your breastfeeding questions, and practical solutions to any breastfeeding problems you may encounter.

-As the mother of six wonderful breastfed children, three perfect breastfeed grand babies, and an IBCLC (International Board Certified Lactation Consultant) with over thirty-five years experience in lactation counseling, I can offer you professional support, as well as information and advice based on my personal experiences over the years.
+As the mother of six wonderful breastfed children, four perfect breastfeed grand babies, and an IBCLC (International Board Certified Lactation Consultant) with over thirty-five years experience in lactation counseling, I can offer you professional support, as well as information and advice based on my personal experiences over the years.

 During the course of nursing six babies, I’ve tandem nursed, co-slept, home birthed, used pacifiers, pumped, nursed in public, gotten bitten, leaked, had cracked nipples, delivered a preemie…I’ve had babies that didn’t gain weight well, babies who weaned early, babies who nursed for years, babies who nursed during pregnancy, babies who were colicky, babies who slept through the night at two weeks, babies who weren’t sleeping through the night at two years…you get the idea.

 I’m not trying to sell you on anything, although I do hope you’ll support the advertisers who help me keep my site up and running.
 I will tell you what breastfeeding products I think are good – and I’ll also tell you which ones I think are a waste of money, and why.
 I have strong opinions about lots of things, and won’t hesitate to put them out there on the table.
 I’m unapologetically a huge proponent of breastfeeding, and in a perfect world, I’d like to see every woman nurse her baby.